mtlpy/pyramid_health/README.rst

 When your application is healthy, pyramid_health endpoint returns ``200 OK``.
 When you enable the maintenance mode, the endpoint returns ``503 MAINTENANCE`` and logs ``Health response: MAINTENANCE``.
-If at least one application check return an error, the endpoint returns ``503 ERROR`` and logs ``Health response: ERROR (<all-check-results>)``.
+If the request to the healthcheck endpoint asks for the application checks, and one application check or more return an error, the endpoint returns ``503 ERROR`` and logs ``Health response: ERROR (<all-check-results>)``.

 Application checks
 ==================

+The application checks are routines in your application that subscribe to ``pyramid_health.HealthCheckEvent`` event, execute a specific health check and report the outcome as a status (``OK`` or ``ERROR``) and an optional message.

+The application checks are not called unless you explicitely request it with the request param ``checks`` set to ``true`` or ``all`` (like:
+``GET /health?checks=all``)

-To add an application check:
+To add an application check in your application:

 .. code-block:: python